LEGO requires NodeJS.

 hello-world

-by creating bricks/hello-world.html - you made it react with a
+by creating the LEGO component bricks/hello-world.html; - you made it react with a

 name